-In the era of digitalization, where the technology is constantly booming, the service process and collecting data becomes vital.
+In the era of digitalization, where technology is constantly booming, the service process and collecting data become vital.
 Offline forms are there in the industry for a long time now.
 Digitalization is making the process and services faster, but what about online forms?

 Forms are the necessary medium for accumulating data.
-Often the online forms are tedious and result in decreasing completion rates.
+Often the online form design is tedious and results in decreasing completion rates.

-This blog will help you understand the UX behind designing a form.
+This blog will help you understand the UX behind online form design.

-The pleasurable UX behind a form lies in understanding the needs and giving attention to the minute details.
+The pleasurable UX behind an online form lies in understanding the needs and giving attention to the minute details.

 Our aim should be to create an effortless interface with clear labels and the most appropriate input field to reduce the effort and cognitive load of the user.
-Implementing design heuristics like Visibility of status, user’s freedom, consistency; will help you to build a brilliant design and make you understand the reasons behind the form’s UX.
+Implementing design heuristics like the visibility of status, user freedom, and consistency; will help you to build a brilliant design and make you understand the reasons behind the form’s UX.

 Replacing placeholders with labels in a form field makes it difficult for the users to remember what information goes in the field and it decreases the possibility of recovering errors and checking them.
 It also adds a burden on users with visual and cognitive impairments.